 Important: As of September 2022, Forth does not support SMTP with O365 any longer.
 We sent out a deprecation notice about this in Aug/Sept 2022.
 Clients must use another provider for sending emails.

 When using Google’s Gmail as your outgoing SMTP (simple mail transfer protocol) it may require a few steps to ensure the functionality operates properly with our CRM.
 Google security protocols include a Two-Step Verification (2FA) when logging into a new device, product, or location, even when 2FA is not enabled.
 An error message such as the one below may result if further configuration is required.

 This is for use on individual user profiles.
 It is strongly recommended to not use Google SMTP for senders to be used in e-marketing campaigns.

-If you received the error message above after entering your Gmail credentials for outgoing mail settings and clicking Test SMTP Settings, Google may be preventing authentication as part of their security protocols.
+If you received the error message above after entering your Gmail credentials for outgoing mail settings and clicking Test SMTP Settings (see the bottom left of the image shown below), Google may be preventing authentication as part of their security protocols.

 In order to fix this, you will need to activate the 2FA and use an APP Password.
 This message can also be found in your system logs.

 If your SMTP credentials have been successfully authenticated you will see the message below.

 STEP 1: The first and most important step to troubleshoot your credentials is to double-check that your username and password have been entered correctly.
 The following steps will require you to make changes to your Gmail configuration that will not work if your username and password are incorrect.

 IMPORTANT: Steps 2 and 3 should be done together.